chan4lk/blog/README.md

   githubConvertedToken: "Github Converted Token",

   //   Your Github User Name
-  githubUserName: "saadpasta",
+  githubUserName: "chan4lk",

   //   Your Github Repo Name Where You Have your issues as Blog

-  githubRepo: "react-blog-github",
+  githubRepo: "blog",

   // Your Personal Blog Title

-  title : "Saad Pasta" ,
+  title : "Chandima's Blog" ,

   // Your Personal Blog Subtitle

-  subtitle : "Front End Developer Blog"
+  subtitle : "Full Stack Developer Blog"

 };